br0kenpixel/pidof/README.md

 # Simple and fast `pidof` implementation
 `pidof` is a simple command that list the PID/s of a process.
 It looks up processes by their name.

-This implementation does have any arguments, it's extremely minimal.
+This implementation does not have any arguments, it's extremely minimal.
 It's useful on constrained systems, or systems that don't have a `pidof` command, such as macOS and Windows.

 ## Compatibility
 - [x] macOS Monterey